 Fifteen years ago it might have been hard to imagine how much the Internet could change our society.
 It has influenced everything from how we shop to how we keep in touch with friends and family.
 These changes have not only caused dramatic shifts in the patterns and preferences of consumers, but they have also impacted how brands get in touch with their ideal consumers.
-This change is most obvious when you examine the practice of PR and SEO management to make sure you have SEO PR working.
+This change is most obvious when you examine the practice of PR and SEO management to make sure you have SEO and PR working.

 These two sectors arose from largely divergent parentage.
 PR has existed in various forms since the beginning of the 20th century, with the first press release being published in 1906.
 PR concerned itself primarily with publicity and sales.